rotemdan/YouTubeCinemaMode/README.md

 ## New features and customization

 The script is designed as a basic one-size-fits-all solution to improve the YouTube experience for some people.
-There are currently no plans to add major new features or customization (say similarly to highly customizable scripts such as [YouTube Center](https://github.com/YePpHa/YouTubeCenter)) as it would be difficult to maintain on the long term.
+There are currently no plans to add major new features or customization (say, similarly to highly customizable scripts such as [YouTube Center](https://github.com/YePpHa/YouTubeCenter)) as it would be difficult and time-consuming to maintain in the long term.
 Improvements/expansions of the implementation of the current features and behaviours are planned and suggestions are welcome.

+## Version history

+* 0.2: Added video autofocus.
+Fixed playlist positioning (in most cases).
+Changed top bar autohide behavior on watch pages (see description).
+* 0.1: Initial release.